Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'ThunderFrenzyOdds' - This controls the chance of the special weather Thunder Frenzy appearing.
 It's a double, valid range is 0 to 1

  - `Use12HourTime` - Tells it whether or not to use 12hour time or not in displays.
 Defaults to false.
 Valid: true, false

+ - `DynamicRain` - Allows for the mod to dynamically control rain during the day.
+Defaults to true.
+Valid: true, false

+ - `DisableHighRainWind` - If your computer has issues with high rain or wind, set this to true.
+Defaults to false.